Phil R. White: Dominion Sculptor

 Since his appointment, key projects White has produced include a portrait of Her Majesty Queen Elizabeth II in bronze for the House of Commons and a portrait of the Queen in stone, for the Senate Foyer in 2010.
 Both filled what had been a void inside the Houses of Parliament, since there are several sculptural representations of Canada's previous monarchs, notably in the Senate foyer.

 But with the notable exception of John Harman's equestrian statue of the Queen located on the grounds outside, there were no publicly owned sculptural representations of Canada's reigning monarch inside the Parliament buildings.

 White returned to military themes with a commission to produce a series of six carved oak panels depicting insignia of the Canadian Forces.
 These were later installed in a meeting room used by the House of Commons Veterans Affairs Committee in Centre Block.

 White has also created two bronze busts of Sir Sandford Fleming for the lobbies of Fleming College in Peterborough Ontario, and Lindsay, Ontario, and a plaster bust of Fleming for the Haliburton School of the Arts.

 Commissioned to create a portrait of Elizabeth II for the Department of National Defence & the Royal Canadian Mint in the year of her Diamond Jubilee, White based his portrait on the earlier ones he did for Parliament Hill.
 But in this portrait, carved in Dura stone, the Queen wears two insignia: Sovereign of the Order of Canada and of the Order of Military Merit (OMM).

 Displayed in National Defence Headquarters in Ottawa, the portrait was commissioned to commemorate the 40th anniversary of the Order of Military Merit.
 It recognizes "conspicuous merit and exceptional service by members of the Canadian Forces."

 On 27 June 2012, White was awarded the Queen Elizabeth II Diamond Jubilee Medal.

+White worked with his successor, John-Philippe Smith, from 2018 until his retirement in 2021.